gridgo/gridgo-docs/advanced/transaction/index.rst

 Creating and processing transactions
 ------------------------------------

 There are several ways to create and process transactions.
-All of the following code are valid and are exactly the same.
+All of the following code are valid and are exactly the same. `createTransaction` and `withTransaction` methods are provided by `TransactionProcessor`

 1. Create, commit and rollback transaction manually